Prized Possessions: Plot

 The story begins with the speaker's groaning and cynical comment on "poverty," in which he redefines it as something highly substantial than what many people consider it to be, something "that clings to you" (111).
 As the narrator "I" goes on to describe the unfavorable circumstances surrounding his family, his critical attitude toward the family and contemporary Japanese society stands out.
-In his view, both units of community seem to lack the "capacity to manage its affairs" with weakening patriarchal figures (111).
+In his view, both units of the community seem to lack the "capacity to manage its affairs" with weakening patriarchal figures (111).
 As a result, there is now an unmistakable sign of havoc in every corner of the house, the "whirlpool of rubbish" (112).
 Yet another disorderly factor arrives to the house after "one of Father’s former subordinate officers" visits him one day (112).
 In defiance of postwar trauma that has prevented him from leaving the house, Father, dressed up and gone out the next morning, brings home rabbits.

 As time progresses, the protagonist sees disorder and annoyance in these animals and is often disturbed by their enervating sound.
 His parents, on the other hand, find delight and hope, undoubting that the rabbits would earn them "eight thousand yen a month" (112).
 As Father's devotion to the rabbits and their babies—though it initially infuses some kind of meaning into his life—grows into an obsession, the "I" starts to perceive the impact of such transformation.
-More than often, the son feels the need to secure his "plates" and "hair" in fear of having them taken away by Father for the sake of "those disgusting creatures," and Mother also starts to nurse the babies rather ‘maternally’ (115; 116; 112).
+More than often, the son feels the need to secure his "plates" and "hair" in fear of having them taken away by Father for the sake of "those disgusting creatures," and the Mother also starts to nurse the babies rather ‘maternally’ (115; 116; 112).
 Only after the house has turned into a dirty hutch, and she sells her own clothes to provide their food, does Mother realize that the household is overwhelmed by their presence and make an arrangement with the "meat buyer" (117).
 As the man pedals away his bicycle after a brief encounter with the family members, the story ends with the family members watching him in silence.

 Narratology

-Narrative Structure: "Prized Possessions" is presented from the perspective of a young, immature male who we can refer to as "I." The narrative's tone is both bitter and melancholy—especially towards the Father, as well as apathetic.
+Narrative Structure: "Prized Possessions" is presented from the perspective of a young, immature male whom we can refer to as "I." The narrative's tone is both bitter and melancholy—especially towards the Father, as well as apathetic.
 Though not indicated in the English translation, the narrator uses boku to refer to himself in the original Japanese text, a pronoun used to indicate ‘I' among young males.
 Even though the narrator feels resentful towards his father as well as skeptical about his scheme to make yards of cloth and earn money with the rabbits, he seems to comply with the rest of the family in the end.